dungeons-of-moria/vms-moria/README.md

 # VMS Moria 4.8

-_The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke and first released in 1985.
+_The Dungeons of Moria_ is a single player dungeon simulation originally written by Robert Alan Koeneke and first released in 1983 (although Koeneke wrote a VMS Basic version of Moria the year before in 1982).
 Moria has inspired many other games including _Angband_ and perhaps the most famous roguelike of all, _Diablo_!